 - 50-inch Bravia X90J Google TV:

-The X80J is one of Sony’s more attainable 4K LED TV models, with sizes that range from 43- to 75-inches.
-Most of the on-board technologies are unchanged from last year’s X800H, including Sony’s excellent X1 4K HDR Processor, which not only does a stellar job of making HDR images pop, but also handles upscaling of non-4K content brilliantly so you can enjoy all of your content in near-4K quality.
+The X80J is one of Sony’s more attainable 4K LED TV models, with sizes that range from 43 to 75 inches.
+Most of the onboard technologies are unchanged from last year’s X800H, including Sony’s excellent 4K HDR Processor X1 , which not only does a stellar job of making HDR images pop but also handles upscaling non-4K content brilliantly, so you can enjoy all your content in near-4K quality.

-What has been upgraded is the X80J’s color, now powered by Sony’s Trilumios Pro display.
-Making a return is Dolby Vision, HDR10, Dolby Atmos, DTS, Apple HomeKit, Apple AirPlay 2, and Chromecast.
-The biggest difference will be noticeable on the 43-inch model which moves from an edge-lit backlight to a direct-style backlight — the same kind that’s used on the larger sizes.
+What has been upgraded is the X80J’s color, now powered by Sony’s Triluminos Pro display.
+Making a return are Dolby Vision, HDR10, Dolby Atmos, DTS, Apple HomeKit, Apple AirPlay 2, and Chromecast.
+The biggest difference will be noticeable on the 43-inch model, which moves from an edge-lit backlight to a direct-style backlight — the same kind that’s used on the larger sizes.